Sprechen Sie Deutsch? Why learn German?

 Germany is the land of ideas and innovations.

-The country offers a wide variety of courses spread across various bachelors, masters, doctoral, and post-doctoral programs.
+The country offers various courses spread across multiple bachelors, masters, doctoral, and post-doctoral programs.

 Employers around the world respect their degrees.